Why Choose Math at PPCC?

 - Apply math to real world problems, come up with solutions and reflect on their results.

 - Consider use of technology in modern day mathematics.

 - Gain a broad understanding of technology, physics and engineering fields as they relate to math.

 Math provides solid concepts that apply to multiple fields.
 Completing this degree guarantees transfer in the state of Colorado to any state university and gives students the foundation to further their understanding of math.

 Math for College Credit or the Degree?

 All degrees have a math requirement and most certificates do as well.
-Courses that are college level will have a "1" as their first number in the course number.
+Courses that are college level will have a "1" or a "2" as their first number in the course number.
 Some degrees will require multiple math classes.
 The Associate of Science Math requires students to take math courses up to Calculus, but can vary depending on each student's previous math experience.

 Being Successful with Math